FAForever/wiki-pages/Infrastructure/FAF-Teams.md

 - Team members may be removed due to not being suitable for this role.

 #### Responsibilities
-- Help out players on the FAF discord or in the client.
+- Help out players on the FAF discord.
 This includes analyzing replays.
 - Contribute guides making and other things related to them.

 ##### Team leader